Begin at the Beginning!

 Where to get more choice at not much more cost

 A more focused tile and flooring budget retail chain like Floor & Decor can be a good option for more selection.
-Stores like Floor&Decor also have liberal return policies which makes for near-zero overage costs on tile projects.
+Stores like Floor&Decor also have very liberal return policies which makes for near-zero overage costs on tile projects.

 Easy and trouble-free return policies will also simplify planning.
 Not sure exactly how much tile you’ll need?
 Just buy a bunch of extra and then return what wasn’t used.
 This can especially stretch your budget when you can take advantage of closeout deals from big box suppliers.